Werribee Learning Centre

 The Werribee Learning Centre was established in partnership with The Gordon Institute.
 The primary aim of the centre is to support and encourage participation of students from diverse backgrounds in the rapidly growing western metropolitan region of Melbourne.
 We do this by helping students progress seamlessly from The Gordon Institute diplomas to Deakin degrees while studying locally.

-Through the Werribee Learning Centre, students can work towards a certificate, diploma or a clear pathway to an undergraduate program on offer at one of Deakin’s Geelong campuses or Cloud Campus.
+Through the Werribee Learning Centre, students can work towards a certificate, diploma or a clear pathway to an undergraduate program on offer at one of Deakin’s Geelong campuses or online.

 The Werribee Learning Centre is an accessible space for education delivery, corporate and community functions and student engagement in western metropolitan Melbourne.
 The centre includes: